Sports in Indianapolis: Motorsports

-Aircraft Racing
+Current Events

 Super Bowl

 Lucas Oil Stadium and the city of Indianapolis made a bid to host Super Bowl XLV in 2011 but lost to Dallas and Cowboys Stadium by only two NFL Owner votes.
 However, the city made another bid to host Super Bowl XLVI and managed to beat out Houston, Texas and Phoenix for the rights to host the Super Bowl.
 Super Bowl XLVI is widely considered to have been hosted extremely well.
 NFL Commissioner Roger Goodell suggested that Indianapolis may be a contender for future Super Bowls.

 NFL Combine

 A few years after the Colts relocated and made Indianapolis its new home, their stadium was utilized for the NFL Combine, a week-long showcase for college football players hoping to get drafted into the NFL.
 From 1987 to 2008, the events were held as the RCA Dome.
 Starting in 2009, the NFL Combine moved to the new Lucas Oil Stadium.
 Coaches, general managers, and other front office management members from all 32 teams report to the city in February to assess young players.
 This is the largest single opportunity for the teams to evaluate potential draftees before the NFL Draft in April.